kapouer/url-inspector/README.md

 * mime
   the inspected mime type of the resource - could differ from server Content-Type

+* ext
+  the extension matching the mime type

 * type
   what the resource represents
   image, video, audio, link, file, embed, archive